MSP-1 Specification

 1. Purpose

-The version term provides a clear and consistent way for MSP-1
+The version term provides a clear and consistent way for MSP-1 implementations to communicate version identity when a version declaration is present.
+It allows systems to:

 2. Normative definition